CCD Law Spokane Community Scholarship

 • Have a minimum 3.0 GPA

-The deadline to apply is May 1, 2024.
-A winner will be contacted by us directly on or around May 15, 2024.
+The deadline to apply is May 1, 2025.
+A winner will be contacted by us prior to August 1, 2025.
 (Scroll down for previous scholarship winners).

 Please use this form below to apply: